Evolving Franciscan and Ecumenical Investigations

-The postings on the drop-down menus are mainly essays on aspects of Francisan theology and faith in God and Christ in the light of modern science.
-There is also some devotional material.
+The postings are on the drop-down menus and are mainly essays on aspects of theology and faith in God and Christ in the light of modern science.
+There is also some devotional material at the end of each essay.

-There is in many people’s minds today a percieved conflict between between science and religion.
-Certainly the bible texts and much traditional theology comes from very different world view to what we have today.
-For many people that seems to mean either giving up on traditional beliefs or rejecting scientific discoveries and theories that don’t seem to match a specific conservative or traditional perception of the biblical world and Christian revelation and teaching.
+I started this project from the point of view that there is still in many people’s minds today a perceived conflict between between science and religion.
+Certainly the bible texts and much traditional theology comes from very different past world views to what we have today.
+So for many people today that seems to mean either giving up on traditional beliefs or rejecting scientific discoveries and theories that don’t seem to match a specific conservative or traditional perception of the biblical world and Christian revelation and teaching. we have received from the past.
+This apparent conflict between natural observation of world and received faith and traditions has been going on for centuries, often with defensive responses from various churches, challenging scientific theory and developments that did not or do not fit in with received views of the bible or historic developed doctrines.

 Why my focus on two medieval theologians; Duns Scotus and Bonaventure?

 God is the Holy and Blessed Trinity; Uncreated Being (Father), Word (Son) and Holy Spirit.
-A three-fold unity of “persons” , of the same stuff as each other and hence united in that.
-God is communal but united and as one.
-Who exists and loves and acts as one.
+A three-fold unity of “persons” , of the same stuff as each other and hence united in that as One God.
+God is communal but united and as one, Who exists and loves and acts as one but in specific ways through who they are.

 The Cosmos and all life we know is from the Trinitarian God who has given it freedom to evolve and change with both great beauty but also the potential and reality of evil, suffering and physical death.

 We evolved from social yet tribal animals.
-We have great rationality, intelligence and the capacity for Divine Love, unlimited loving.
-We so often never reach out fullest and loving potential that God desires us to have.
-We frequently remain tribal and selfish, never being our divinely intended selves.
+We have great rationality, intelligence and the capacity for Divine Love with unlimited loving.
+But we so often never reach our fullest and loving potential that God desires us to have.
+We frequently remain tribal and selfish, never being our divinely intended selves and so we need the rescue that God has already made present in Jesus Christ.

-In a world of natural and climatic catastrophe, and with ethnic, religious and civil conflicts, we must learn to overcome our evolved tribal past and selfish tendencies to become a New Humanity in thought and deed.
+In a world of natural and climatic catastrophe, and with ethnic, religious and civil conflicts, we must transcend our evolved tribal past and selfish tendencies to become a New Humanity in thought and deed.
 We must become the New Humanity that our Saviour and Exemplar Jesus shows us, enables us and desires us to become.

 The drop-down menus can lead you to the following essays.